coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-1-deploy-rails-6-to-ec2.md

 So again:

 ```
-# EC2 - as trackerr-user
+# EC2
-gem install rails --pre
+trackerr-user$ gem install rails --pre
 ```

 Since we installed a gem (Rails) which provides commands (which Rails does, and many other gems), we need to `rehash` our rbenv.
 Do this every time you install a **gem that installs commands**.
 You do not need to do this for gems without command line interfaces.

 ```
-# EC2 - as trackerr-user
+# EC2
-rbenv rehash
+trackerr-user$ rbenv rehash
 ```

-Install a Javascript Runtime
+## Install a Javascript Runtime on EC2

 The Rails Asset Pipeline requires JavaScript runtime, so let's get Node.js

 ```
-# EC2 - as trackerr-user
+# EC2
-sudo add-apt-repository ppa:chris-lea/node.js
+trackerr-user$ sudo add-apt-repository ppa:chris-lea/node.js
 ```

 Then update apt-get and install the Node.js package:

 ```
-# EC2 - as trackerr-user
+# EC2
-sudo apt-get update
+trackerr-user$ sudo apt-get update
-sudo apt-get install nodejs
+trackerr-user$ sudo apt-get install nodejs
 ```

+## Install a Node package manager

-With Node installed, we'll want to download the [yarn] package manager, as it's what Rails 6 default to.
+With Node installed, we'll want to download the [yarn](https://yarnpkg.com/en/) package manager, since Rails 6 uses it by default.

 ```
-#EC2 - as trackerr-user
+# EC2
-curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
+trackerr-user$ curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -
-echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
+trackerr-user$ echo "deb https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list
-sudo apt-get update
+trackerr-user$ sudo apt-get update
-sudo apt-get install yarn
+trackerr-user$ sudo apt-get install yarn
 ```

 For the purposes of this test, we're going to use SQLite3 as a database, to avoid having to deal with postgres in our sandbox.
 This is a free tier EC2 instance and the Rails 6 beta, so I can't imagine your target here is to set up a production-level app which requires a serious database.
-If it is, you're probably more qualified than I am to write about setting up the database.
+When we beef up the application in future blog posts, we'll include information about setting up production-ready databases. **Do not use SQLite as a production database**.

+## Install your Rails App on EC2

 Now let's get our project!

 If you're using SSH keys to access your GitHub account, you'll need to set up those credentials on your server.
-You can do this by following the guide at [https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/]
+You can do this by following the guide at [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), or you can follow along with me.

 Basically, you'll run:

 ```
-# EC2 - as trackerr-user
+# EC2
-ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+trackerr-user$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

 You'll be prompted for a file to save the key in, choose **Enter** to select the default location.